quicwg/base-drafts/draft-ietf-quic-transport.md

   reset ({{stateless-reset}}) for the connection ID negotiated during the handshake.

-max_packet_size (0x0003):
+max_udp_size (0x0003):

-: The maximum packet size parameter is an integer value that limits the size of packets that the endpoint is willing to receive.
-This indicates that packets larger than this limit will be dropped.
+: The maximum udp size parameter is an integer value that limits the size of UDP payloads that the endpoint is willing to receive.
+This indicates that packets larger than this limit are likely not to be processed by the receiver be dropped.
 The default for this parameter is the maximum permitted UDP payload of 65527.
 Values below 1200 are invalid.
 This limit only applies to protected packets ({{packet-protected}}).

 initial_max_data (0x0004):